graphics

 The Sierra College mechatronics program provides students with the knowledge and skills that are the basis for all jobs in mechatronics.
 We teach the fundamentals of electronics, mechanics and computer control.
 See a list of some of the skills we teach near the bottom of this page.

-Numerous local employers have hired graduates of our program and many of them have been so impressed that they have come back looking for more!
-We have graduates working in a range of industries, from heavy-equipment industries like lumber mills and ski resorts, through specialized high-tech industries like underwater robots and LCD displays screens, to high-volume manufacturing like the bottling and printing industries.
+Over 100 local employers have hired graduates of our program.
+Even more telling is the fact that so many of them have come back to hire more.
+Sierra Pacific Lumber, Schilling Robotics, TSI Semiconductor, Ceronix, Cox & Sons, Harris & Bruno, City of Roseville, Patterson Dental, Sugar Bowl Ski Resort and many other local companies have come back and hired additional graduates after seeing how well their first Sierra College Mechatronics hire worked out.
+As you can see from this list, our students have the skills to work in a wide range of industries, from heavy-equipment industries like lumber mills and ski resorts, through specialized high-tech industries like underwater robots and LCD displays screens, to high-volume manufacturing like the bottling and printing industries.
 The skills our students learn can be applied to almost any technical job.
-And by being cross-trained in electronics, mechanics and computer control, our students have the wide-ranging technical skills to take ownership of problems and solve them, not just pass them off to the next guy (See comments from one hiring manager at the bottom of this page).
+And by being cross-trained in electronics, mechanics and computer control, our students have the wide-ranging technical skills to take ownership of problems and solve them, not just pass them off to the next person (See comments from hiring managers at the bottom of this page).

 Our labs were recently updated, funded by over $900,000 in federal and state grants.
 This means that our students learn on industrial-quality equipment, the same quality sensors, motors, PLCs and other equipment used in industry.
 Click on the "Photo Gallery" links above for pictures of our labs and equipment.